-Certain students have demonstrated over the course of their time at Otamatea High School that they are capable of managing their time effectively and can study independently.
-These students have earned access to the privilege of studying certain subjects through the Correspondence School (Te Kura).
+Certain students have demonstrated over the course of their time at Otamatea High School that they can manage their time effectively and can study independently.
+These students have earned access to the privilege of studying through the Correspondence School (Te Kura).
 These subjects are restricted to those that cannot be provided by Otamatea High School staff, and may include the following:

-Accounting (Level 1 upwards)

-Art History (Level 2 and 3)

-Chinese (Level 1 upwards)

-Classical Studies (Level 2 and 3)

-Commerce Studies (Level 1 and 2)

-Digital Technology (Level 1 upwards)

-Economics (Level 1 upwards)

-French (from beginners to Level 3)

-German (from beginners to Level 3)

-Home Economics (Level 1 upwards)

-Japanese (Level 1 upwards)

-Kaupapa Māori (from beginners to Level 3)

-Legal Studies (Level 1 upwards)

-Marine Biology (Level 1 only)

-Primary Production (Agriculture/Horticulture) (Level 1 upwards)

-Spanish (from beginners to Level 3)

-Te Reo Māori (Level 1 upwards)
+Accounting (Level 1 upwards) Art History (Level 2 and 3) Chinese (Level 1 upwards) Classical Studies (Level 2 and 3) Commerce Studies (Level 1 and 2) Digital Technology (Level 1 upwards) Economics (Level 1 upwards) French (from beginners to Level 3) German (from beginners to Level 3) Home Economics (Level 1 upwards) Japanese (from beginners to Level 3) Legal Studies (Level 1 upwards) Marine Biology (Level 1 only) Primary Production (Agriculture/Horticulture) (Level 1 upwards) Spanish (from beginners to Level 3)

-If there is a subject you want to study and it is not included in the available options, write on your option form what course you would like to study.
+To see what is taught in each subject, visit www.tekura.school.nz and open the catalogue, choose the subject and see if there is a subject you want to study which is not included in the above details.
+Then write the course you would like to study on your option form.
 Please note that entry to these courses requires sponsorship from your dean confirming that you can manage your time effectively and can study independently.

-Contact: Mrs van den Berg on
+Contact: Mrs van den Berg on elizabeth.vandenberg@otamatea.school.nz

-elizabeth.vandenberg@otamatea.school.nz